Terms and Conditions for Employers

 10. Fee for service and overseas voluntourism opportunities.

-7. Careers and Employment reserve the right to alter, withdraw or reject any advertisement where:
+7. Careers and Employability reserve the right to alter, withdraw or reject any advertisement where:

 1. Non-compliance with these terms and conditions has occurred;